 Most people take iPhone photos from chest height.
 This is usually the most convenient way of taking a picture.
-But there are usually more creative options for taking great photos.
-Learning how to take a better iPhoto photos during lockdown involves thinking outside the box!
+But there are usually more creative options for taking great photography.
+Learning how to take a better photo photos involves thinking outside the box!
 An easy way to improve your photos is to shoot from a different perspective.
 Often the best way to do that is to shoot from a lower angle.

 There are three great reasons to take pictures from a low angle.
 First, your photo will be more intriguing.
 It shows the world from a new perspective.
-Second, shooting from a lower angle shows your subject with nothing but sky (or ceiling at the moment...) in the background.
+Second, shooting from a lower angle shows your subject with nothing but sky in the background.
 This is perfect for removing unwanted distractions.
 It makes your subject stand out against the plain background.

 A third benefit of shooting from low down is that you can show interesting details in the foreground.
 Are you shooting landscape photos?
-Try shooting from low down to include flowers (kids toys at the moment...) in the foreground.
-For the ultimate low angle shot, try kneeling or even lying on the ground!
+Try shooting from low down to include flowers in the foreground.
+For the ultimate low-angle shot, try kneeling or even lying on the ground.

 Most photos look better when they convey a sense of depth.
 Creating depth helps draw the viewer’s eye into the scene.
 This is especially important in landscape photography.
-There are several techniques to create depth in your photos.
-One of the most powerful methods is to use leading lines in your composition.
+There are several techniques that will create depth in your photos, but one of the most powerful methods is to use leading lines in your composition.

-Roads, paths, railway tracks, rivers and fences make excellent leading lines.
+Roads, paths, railway tracks, rivers, and fences make excellent leading lines.
 At the beach, use the water’s edge or ripples in the sand.
-At home during lockdown maybe use a long hallway or fences that run the length of your garden.
-Compose your photo so the line leads from the foreground into the distance.
+At home, maybe use a long hallway or fence that runs the length of your garden.
+Compose your photo so that the line leads from the foreground into the distance.
 This draws the viewer through the scene, making your photo more engaging.